Thesis

 In August 2023, Ramp announced the launch of Ramp Plus, which is intended to help "growing companies with their most complex financial operations" with an "all-in-one functionality" with several offerings.

-Global expenses: Ramp Plus allows users to consolidate both domestic and international spend with support for a range of currencies, tax reporting systems, and debiting systems for the UK, CAD, and the EU.
+Global expenses: Ramp Plus allows users to consolidate both domestic and international spend with support for a range of currencies, tax reporting systems, and debit systems.

 Workflow builder: This offering allows users to build customizable, rules-based workflows for use cases such as automated employee onboarding, procurement, and payment approvals.